 Plan the dinner around what was already available

-A family might decide between a casserole, a pan meal, or something using packaged sauce or a soup base.
-Grocery shopping was often quicker and less detailed than modern “meal prep” culture. -
+A family might choose between a casserole, a skillet meal, or something built around packaged sauce or a soup base.
+Grocery shopping was often simpler and less detailed than modern meal-prep culture. -

 Choose a fast main that could hold up during cooking

-Think baked pasta, a skillet dish, or a one-pan chicken-and-vegetable style meal.
-Many options were chosen because they required fewer steps. -
+Think baked pasta, a skillet dish, or a one-pan chicken-and-vegetable meal.
+Many dishes were picked because they needed fewer steps. -

 Use convenience where it saved time